exogen/turbo-colormap/README.md

 It is important you don’t mutate the returns RGB values without copying them into your own array first.

+When snapping colors to the Turbo colormap, a kd-tree is used to perform nearest-neighbor search.

 <!-- TSDOC_START -->

 ## :toolbox: Functions